 - If A is a record-expression B must also be a record-expression with the same named elements.
-The type compatible expression is a record comprised of named elements that are compatible with the corresponding named elements of both A and B. - If A is an array expression then B must also be an array expression, and ndims(A) = ndims(B).
+The type compatible expression is a record comprised of named elements that are compatible with the corresponding named elements of both A and B. In an array expression the two records may contain elements with different sizes, but apart from that they must be of compatible types.
+That generates a heterogenous array of records, see chapter 10. - If A is an array expression then B must also be an array expression, and ndims(A) = ndims(B).
 The type compatible expression is an array expression with elements compatible with the elements of both A and B. If both size(A) and size(B) are known and size(A) = size(B) then this defines the size of the type compatible expression, otherwise the size of the expression is not known until the expression is about to be evaluated.
 In case of an if-expression the size of the type compatible expression is defined based on the branch selected, and for other cases size(A) = size(B) must hold at this point. - If A is a scalar expression of a simple type B must also be a scalar expression of a simple type. - If A is a Real expression then B must be a Real or Integer expression and the type compatible expression is Real, compare section 10.6.13. - If A is an Integer expression then B must be a Real or Integer expression.
 For exponentiation and division the type compatible expression is Real (even if both A and B are Integer) see section 10.6.7 and section 10.6.5, in other cases the type compatible expression is Real or Integer (same as B), compare section 10.6.13. - If A is a Boolean expression then B must be a Boolean expression and the type compatible expression is Boolean. - If A is a String expression then B must be a String expression and the type compatible expression is String. - If A is an enumeration expression then B must be an enumeration expression and the type compatible expression is enumeration expression, and all enumeration expressions must be defined in terms of an enumeration type with the same enumeration literals in the same order. - If A has an operator record base-class then B must also have an operator record base-class, and it must be the same, and otherwise neither A nor B may have an operator record base-class.
 This is also the operator record base-class for the expression e.g. for if (cond) then A else B. - If A is derived from ExternalObject then B must also be derived from ExternalObject and they must have the same full name; and otherwise neither A nor B may be derived from ExternalObject.
 The common full name also defines the type of the expression, e.g. for if (cond) then A else B.